jennyfilipetti/delphi-emergency-ventilator-controller/README.md

 ## Contributing

-This project is co-led by John Bennett and Jenny Filipetti.
+This project is co-led by John Bennett (jkbco@outlook.com) and Jenny Filipetti (jenny.filipetti@gmail.com).
 We will update this section as we concretize support needs!

 ## Other ventilator module projects